1and1/ioc-unit/README.md

         </dependency>

 * Instead @RunWith(CdiRunner) use @RunWith(EjbUnitRunner)
 * It might be necessary to provide a specific persistence.xml using H2 and declaring the Entity-classes that are used during tests.
+When the name of the persistence-unit is test, the provided class TestPersistenceFactory can be used without further ado, to produce EntityManager-, Database- and UserTransaction-Objects.
-* Some @Resource or @Ejb-injected objects might need Simulations either using Mockito or Helper classes in tests which are added as Alternatives or normal beans in @AdditionalClasses.
+* Some @Resource or @Ejb -injected objects might need Simulations either using Mockito or Helper classes in tests which are added as Alternatives or normal beans in @AdditionalClasses.
+Standard cdi-unit would leave those null.
-* Services consumed by the Artifact might need Simulations.
+* Services consumed by the Artifact might need Simulations. (same as cdi-unit)
+* Rest-Services: Good experiences have been made in using the RestEasy MockDispatcherFactory.  (same as cdi-unit)

 # Modules